-A school environment is broadly characterized by its facilities, classrooms, school-based health supports, and disciplinary policies and practices.
+A school environment is broadly characterized by its facilities, classrooms practices, school-based health supports, and disciplinary policies and practices.
 It sets the stage for the external factors that affect students.

 A positive school environment is defined as a school having appropriate facilities, well-managed classrooms, available school-based health supports, and a clear, fair disciplinary policy.
 There are many hallmarks of the academic, disciplinary, and physical environments of schools with a positive climate.

-In general, for students to achieve academic success they must attend and be engaged in school, and school environment can influence both attendance and engagement.
+In general, for students to achieve academic success they must attend and be engaged in school, and a school environment can influence both attendance and engagement.
 School discipline policies that emphasize relational or restorative, as opposed to punitive, justice and are considered clear, fair, and consistently enforced by students are related to higher student attendance rates and levels of engagement.
-Relational responses to negative behavior are sensitive, individualized, and emphasize character strengths as a means of preventing future misbehavior, a common practice within schools with positive climate.
+Relational responses to student behaviors are sensitive, individualized, and emphasize character strengths as a means of shifting the focus from the student’s behavior to root causes of behavior.
+This is a common practice within schools with positive climate.
 Such responses rely upon staff member’s positive relationships with students to understand the current situation and be positioned as a trusted mentor in the student’s eyes.

-Indicators of poor school environment include low levels of teacher satisfaction, high rates of teacher turnover, low academic expectations, and a messy or unsafe physical plant.
+For example, some evidence shows that teacher burnout is associated with worse academic achievement and lowered student motivation.
+Indicators of poor school environment include low levels of teacher satisfaction, high rates of teacher turnover, low academic expectations, and a messy or unsafe physical place.

 Battistich, V., & Horn, A. (1997).
 The relationship between students’ sense of their school as a community and their involvement in problem behaviors.
 American Journal of Public Health, 87, 1997–2001.